 4. Keep Yourself Accountable

-Tell the world you’re starting a new routine by posting it on social media.
+Tell the world you’re learning a new skill by posting it on social media.
 This way you’ll be more likely to commit to it.
 You can also encourage your followers to start learning a new craft with you.
 This way you can motivate each other when it comes to your goals.

 Another way to find accountability buddies is via Facebook groups.
 Just type your interests on the Facebook search bar, then click on groups, and you’ll find a list of groups with like-minded people.